 - Christ Jesus is the head of His Church.
 Therefore all matters of teaching, as well as all practices which are governed by Scripture, are decided by the Word of God. - In all other matters, the style of church governance is "congregational."
 This means that congregations govern their own local affairs, including calling their own pastor(s) and teachers. - The CLC is divided into five area conferences: Great Lakes, Minnesota, Pacific Coast, Southeastern, and West Central.
-Each conference elects a "Visitor," who serves as a pastor to the pastors and is available to help with disputes at a congregation's request. - Each congregation may elect two delegates (along with pastors and male teachers) to attend the CLC Convention which meets every even-numbered year. - At the CLC Convention, officers and board members are elected to conduct the synod's work.
+Each conference elects a "Visitor," who serves as a pastor to the pastors and is available to help with disputes at a congregation's request. - Each congregation may elect two delegates (along with pastors and male teachers) to attend the CLC Convention that meets every second year. - At the CLC Convention, officers and board members are elected to conduct the synod's work.
 The Convention is the final authority (in matters not bound by the Word of God) for all of our mutual business for God's kingdom.
 The President is responsible for doctrinal supervision, among other things. - Between conventions, members of the various CLC boards attend to their various areas of service.
-Representatives from each board meet twice yearly as the "Coordinating Council," along with the synod officers. - It is worth noting that the CLC provides salaries for only a few administrative positions.
-All of the CLC officers, as well as members of boards and committees, are unpaid for their synodical work.
-This is a labor of love for the Savior who bought us and has commissioned us to proclaim His Word.

-Some delegates of the 2016 CLC Convention
+Representatives from each board meet twice yearly as the Coordinating Council, along with synod officers. - It is worth noting that the CLC provides salaries for only a few administrative positions.
+All of the CLC officers, as well as members of boards and committees, are unpaid for their work.
+This service is a labor of love for the Savior who bought us and has commissioned us to proclaim His Word.
+[Photo: Some of the delegates of the 2016 CLC Convention]